getify/You-Dont-Know-JS/scope & closures/ch5.md

 ```

 `import` imports one module into another, by name. `export` exports an identifier (variable, function) to the public API for the module.
 Both statements can be used as many times in a module's definition as is necessary.

+**Note:** The contents inside the `module .. { .. }` are treated as if enclosed in a closure, just like with the function-closure modules seen earlier.
+While there is definitely some nicer sugar syntax, under the covers, `module` is still a closure-based system.

 ## Review (TL;DR)